ZarehD/AspNetStatic/Readme.md

         });
       ```

-    - __XHTML__: To configure the XHTML minifier, register a configured instance of `XhtmlMinificationSettings`:
+    - __XHTML__: To configure the XHTML minifier, register as a singleton a configured instance of `XhtmlMinificationSettings`:
       ```c#
       using WebMarkupMin.Core;
       builder.Services.AddSingleton(